Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Dataset and Preprocessing

-The proposed STGAT framework is evaluated using the publicly available \textit{Edge-IIoTset} dataset~\cite{edgeiiotset_kaggle}, which provides multi-device, multi-modal telemetry collected from an IoT-enabled cyber-physical test environment.
-Although Edge-IIoTset was not originally designed for energy-specific and time-critical control systems, it exhibits key characteristics required for timing-layer anomaly analysis, including heterogeneous devices, correlated sensor streams, structured network communication, and ground-truth labels.
-In this study, the dataset is therefore used as a \emph{generic cyber-physical telemetry substrate} on which controlled timing-layer distortions are imposed, rather than as a direct representation of production energy infrastructure.
-From the original dataset, we retain features relevant to temporal integrity and cyber-physical consistency.
-These include device-level physical measurements (voltage, current, temperature, humidity, and power consumption) and packet-level network features (inter-arrival time, flow duration, packet length, and protocol identifiers).
-Device identifiers and communication metadata are used to associate measurements with individual nodes and to reconstruct a device-interaction graph capturing spatial and communication dependencies.
-Features unrelated to sensing, timing, and communication dynamics are excluded to reduce confounding effects.
-Because Edge-IIoTset does not natively include timing-layer failures such as clock drift, synchronization offsets, and epoch overflow, the dataset is augmented with controlled timestamp corruption applied exclusively at the \emph{reporting layer}.
-This augmentation preserves the original physical measurements and network payloads while perturbing reported timestamps, thereby emulating device-local clock distortion without altering the underlying physical process.
-As a result, timing anomalies manifest as distorted inter-sample intervals, misaligned cross-device event ordering, and abrupt timestamp discontinuities.
-Five time-aware variables are introduced to emulate distinct clock behaviors (Table~\ref{tab:time_features}).
-The include cumulative clock deviation (\texttt{timestamp\_drift}), its incremental evolution (\texttt{drift\_rate}), short-term temporal instability (\texttt{jitter\_ms}), abrupt synchronization-induced offsets (\texttt{ntp\_offset\_ms}), and an explicit indicator of Y2K38-style epoch rollover (\texttt{epoch\_overflow\_flag}).
-These variables are injected deterministically using the timestamp operator defined in Section~\ref{sec:proposed_model}, ensuring consistency between the mathematical clock model and the augmented data.
-By isolating corruption to the timestamp layer, the evaluation focuses on the proposed STGAT framework's ability to detect violations of temporal integrity rather than changes in physical dynamics.
-To emulate realistic operational conditions, temporal perturbations are injected into a subset of devices, including gradual drift escalation, abrupt synchronization-offset shifts, and epoch-overflow discontinuities, while the remaining devices remain nominal.
-Data preprocessing includes imputing missing values, normalizing continuous features, and segmenting into overlapping sliding windows of 60 samples.
-To prevent data leakage, the dataset is partitioned at the device level into training (70\%), validation (10\%), and testing (20\%) sets.
-Device connectivity is represented as a weighted graph derived from physical and logical relationships.
-All experiments use fixed random seeds, and hyperparameters are selected via grid search on the validation set, with key configuration choices reported to ensure reproducibility.
+The STGAT framework is evaluated using the publicly available \textit{Edge-IIoTset} dataset~\cite{edgeiiotset_kaggle}, which provides multi-device, multi-modal telemetry from an IoT-enabled cyber-physical testbed.
+Although not originally designed for energy-specific time-critical systems, it exhibits features required for timing-layer anomaly analysis, including heterogeneous devices, correlated sensor streams, structured network communication, and ground-truth labels.
+We retain only features relevant to temporal integrity and cyber-physical consistency: device-level physical measurements (voltage, current, temperature, humidity, and power consumption) and packet-level network features (inter-arrival time, flow duration, packet length, protocol identifiers).
+Communication metadata and device IDs are used to reconstruct a weighted device-interaction graph capturing spatial and functional dependencies.
+Features unrelated to sensing, timing, and communication dynamics are excluded.
+Since Edge-IIoTset lacks native timing-layer failures, we augmented timestamps at the \emph{reporting layer} with controlled corruption to emulate drift, synchronization offsets, and epoch overflow, preserving underlying physical measurements.
+Timing anomalies appear as distorted inter-sample intervals, misaligned event ordering, and abrupt timestamp discontinuities.
+Five time-aware variables are introduced (Table~\ref{tab:time_features}): cumulative drift (\texttt{timestamp\_drift}), incremental drift (\texttt{drift\_rate}), short-term instability (\texttt{jitter\_ms}), synchronization offsets (\texttt{ntp\_offset\_ms}), and Y2K38 epoch rollover indicator (\texttt{epoch\_overflow\_flag}), injected deterministically via the timestamp operator (Section~\ref{sec:proposed_model}).
+Gradual drift escalation, abrupt synchronization shifts, and epoch overflow discontinuities are applied to a subset of devices while others remain nominal.
+Preprocessing includes imputing missing values, normalizing features, and segmenting into overlapping 60-sample sliding windows.
+To prevent leakage, datasets are split at the device level into 70\% for training, 10\% for validation, and 20\% for testing.
+All experiments use fixed random seeds, perform grid search over hyperparameters, and represent device connectivity as a weighted graph derived from physical and logical relationships.
+Although the Edge-IIoTset dataset with injected timing-layer distortions serves as the primary benchmark for evaluating STGAT, we acknowledge that it is synthetically augmented.
+To ensure practical relevance, the dataset was designed to closely mimic real-world timing-layer failures observed in energy IoT systems, including clock drift escalation, synchronization offsets, and epoch-overflow events (e.g., Y2K38).
+Additionally, we validated STGAT on a physical edge gateway testbed processing live telemetry streams under controlled drift and overflow conditions.
+These experiments, reported in Section \ref{sec:experimental_findings}, provide quantitative evidence that the model maintains real-time inference, low energy overhead, and robust detection performance under realistic operational constraints, thereby supporting the generalizability of our approach beyond synthetic datasets.